Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-RPM, which stands for Red Hat Package Manager, is a package management system primarily used in Red Hat-based distributions like Fedora and CentOS.
-On the other hand, Debian uses its own package management system with .deb files.
-While these systems are different, it's possible to use RPM on Debian with some additional tools and steps.
+RPM, which stands for Red Hat Package Manager, is a package management system used by Red Hat-based distributions.
+On the other hand, Debian uses the Advanced Package Tool (APT) to manage DEB packages.
+These systems are designed to work best with their respective package formats, but with the right tools, you can use RPM on Debian.

-To get started with using RPM on Debian, you'll first need to install Alien.
+Before you can use RPM on Debian, you need to install Alien.
 You can do this by running the following command in your terminal:

 sudo apt-get install alien

-Once Alien is installed, you can convert RPM packages to Debian format.
-Use the following command to perform the conversion:
+Once Alien is installed, you can start converting RPM packages to DEB.

 Last updated 3 mins ago